 A blog about moving from Photo For My Wall to Andy MacDougall - Unique Moments Captured

 Moving your internet brand is a huge decision!
-I've been known as Photo For My Wall for around a decade, but the trouble is it's a brand name that sounds like I sell knock off postcards, when really what I'm about is making photographs that are
+I've been known as Photo For My Wall for around a decade, have nearly 50 blog articles and have had over 800,000 page views, but the trouble is it's a brand name that sounds like I sell knock off postcards, when really what I'm about is making photographs that are

 personal to me; and

 So I've decided to change (the old site will be decommissioned on 2nd June 2021) and make it more personal in general.
 It's no small task this though as there is a lot to think about when you change your internet presence: